jthalpern/jthalpern.github.io/_pages/Scrivener.md

 In this area of the compiler, you assign a "layout" to each section type that determines its formatting.

-Let’s take a look at the default options for the “Vellum Export” format to break down how this works.
+Let’s take a look at the default options for the “Vellum Export” format, shown in the image below.

 <img align="left" width="45%" src="\assets\images\Scriv tut\image9.png" alt="My Image" style="padding-right: 10px;">